Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables: Discussion

 In this work, we developed a new methodological framework for learning causal gene networks from Perturb-seq experiments in the presence of unobserved confounding.
 Although CRISPR-based perturbation provides a powerful source of exogenous variation, latent biological and technical factors remain pervasive in single-cell data and can distort standard causal estimates.
 By combining ideas from proxy adjustment and instrumental-variable reasoning, our approach leverages the multi-perturbation structure of Perturb-seq to produce unbiased causal effect estimates even when confounders are arbitrary and unmodeled.
 Through both simulations and real-data applications, we demonstrated that the method improves substantially upon existing approaches that do not explicitly account for latent structure, yielding more accurate reconstruction of the underlying DAG governing gene expression.

 Our application to a large-scale CRISPRi Perturb-seq experiment in K562 cells highlights the biological insights that can be gained from robust causal DAG inference.
-At the genome-wide scale, the inferred inter-chromosomal network clustered into coherent modules reflecting core essential processes, including cytoplasmic and mitochondrial translation, RNA processing, and chromosome segregation.
+At the genome-wide scale, the inferred inter-chromosomal network clustered into coherent modules reflecting core essential processes, including cytoplasmic translation, RNA processing, and defense response.
 These findings are consistent with known functional dependencies among essential genes and illustrate that causal relationships inferred from Perturb-seq reflect functional organization rather than mere genomic proximity.
-Notably, the emergence of distinct cytoplasmic and mitochondrial translation modules mirrors the known separation of nuclear-encoded ribosomal and mitochondrial ribosomal machinery, while the identification of a mitotic-checkpoint module is aligned with established BUB- and SMC-driven cell-cycle regulation in K562 cells.

 Several extensions merit consideration.
-First, our causal model assumes that perturbation effects propagate through steady-state transcriptional responses, whereas some regulatory interactions may operate at rapid, post-transcriptional, or translational timescales.
-Incorporating time-resolved single-cell perturbation data, once more broadly available, may improve resolution of dynamic regulatory mechanisms.
-Second, our framework is designed to provide an accurate causal network over the set of genes that are intervened in Perturb-seq experiments.
-While this is practically meaningful given that perturbed genes are typically chosen for biological relevance, extending the framework to partial intervention settings and characterizing the resulting identifiable DAGs remain important directions.
-Third, because the same control cells are reused across genes in our procedure, the resulting edge-level p-values may exhibit mild dependence.
-Developing online FDR control methods robust to correlated p-values could further strengthen inference.
+First, our model assumes perturbation effects propagate through steady-state transcriptional responses, whereas some regulatory interactions may operate at translational timescales.
+Incorporating time-resolved single-cell perturbation data may improve resolution of dynamic regulatory mechanisms.
+Second, our framework is designed to provide an accurate causal network over the genes intervened in Perturb-seq experiments.
+While this is practically meaningful given that perturbed genes are typically chosen for biological relevance, extending the framework to partial intervention settings and characterizing the identifiable DAGs remain important.
 Finally, although we analyzed a well-characterized essential-gene CRISPRi screen, extending the method to more context-specific regulatory settings such as developmental systems or tumor microenvironments will require further methodological refinements and experimental validation.

 \if1\anon {